 Abused men have higher levels of psychopathology and higher rates of depression, both of which are correlated with higher rates of romantic infidelity.
 If the man was sexually abused as a child, he might have learned how to devalue sex and this, in turn, creates another set of problems in his marriage.

 Abused boys also learn to do away with their emotions by a process psychologists call dissociation or numbing.
 They are unable to trust loved ones enough to open up emotionally and become vulnerable — both of which are necessary for true intimacy.

 These men can usually master the beginning stages of love that are about infatuation and excitement, but once the relationship transitions into something more mature, the trouble begins.
 If a man’s father was unfaithful to his mother, his chances of being unfaithful to his wife particularly increase.

-If his father was the abuser, a man can grow up to be an abuser himself.
-These men have extreme difficulty confronting feelings of helplessness and vulnerability that they felt when they were being abused as children, and take the role of abuser to feel powerful and in control.
+If his father was the abuser, a man could grow up to be an abuser himself.
+These men have extreme difficulty confronting feelings of helplessness and vulnerability that they felt when they were being abused as children and take the role of the abuser to feel powerful and in control.

 On the other hand, an abused man will sometimes pick partners who remind him of his abusive parent or caretaker.
 The drama, criticism, and emotional intensity of the relationship are at his comfort level because they are so familiar.

 If you are a man who cheats because you have unresolved childhood issues, your situation will not improve until you address your painful history.
-If you are woman involved with a man who is sabotaging your relationship through infidelity, you may need to seek professional help.
+If you are a woman who's involved with a man who is sabotaging your relationship through infidelity, you may need to seek professional help.
 Damaged people can do damage to other people.
-Yet it is also true that damaged people can change, and that life always offers a choice to be the person you were meant to become.
+Yet it is also true that damaged people can change and that life always offers a choice to become the person you were meant to become.